 A few years ago, the Italian curator Giorgio De Finis founded the Museo MAAM on the site of a former factory occupied by squatters in Rome.
 The presence of artists protected the undocumented against police raids.
 Today Di Finnis heads his own department at the Rome Museum of Modern Art.

-With artist Renzo Martens, Dominique Willaert, artistic director of the "social-artistic worksite" Victoria Deluxe in Ghent, Dirk Snauwaert, artistic director of WIELS, Els Rochette, artistic director of the open art studio Globe Aroma.
+With artists Renzo Martens and Kamel Baderneh, Dominique Willaert, artistic director of the "social-artistic worksite" Victoria Deluxe in Ghent, Dirk Snauwaert, artistic director of WIELS, Els Rochette, artistic director of the open art studio Globe Aroma.

 Discussion moderated by Marleen Wynants (BOZAR/Crosstalks).